BitFracture/condensation/README.md

     - Choose region `us-west-2` which is Oregon
 	- Do not set up CodeCommit, as we use GitHub and our own deploy script
  - Before deploying, confirm with group members.
 Run `eb deploy`
- - Quick deployment commands `make deploy` and `make deploy-win` are set up already
+ - Quick deployment command `make deploy` is set up already

 ## Running the local server